As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

 Since older kids will be walking more, you should invest in a good pair of waterproof hiking boots for them.
 For flood preparedness, they’ll also need galoshes in case they need to walk through high water.

 Bonus Tip: Some parents like to have matching outfits for their entire families – such as bright yellow baseball caps for everyone.
-You’ll spot each other more easily in a crowd (though also potentially draw attention to yourselves).
+You’ll spot each other more quickly in a crowd (though also potentially draw attention to yourselves).

 Away from Home Emergency Plan